haha8888haha8888/Zero-Ology/README_0KO3MAIB.txt

 - `THE_WHY_EQUATION.py` — python lesson on lies with pie to infinity, the why equation python lesson
 - `Study_The_Repeating_Digit_Weights_(RN)_Formula.txt` — a study document of the repeating digit wieghts formula (RN) in .txt open source
 - `Repeating_Digit_Weights_(RN).py` — a python lesson modeling the repeating digit wieghts formula (RN) in python
+- `Szmy_Collatz.py` — a python lesson modeling szmy varia math versions of the collatz conjecture not added to zer00logy_core file yet
 ---

 ## 💥 AI Integration